Sustainability Certification Organizations in the Fashion Industry

 Clean Clothes Campaign - CCC

 A global network dedicated to improving working conditions and empowering workers in the global garment and sportswear industries.
 Works to ensure that the fundamental rights of workers are respected.
-Educate and mobilise consumers, lobby companies and governments, and offer direct solidarity support to workers as they fight for their rights and demand better working conditions.
+To educate and mobilise consumers, lobby companies and governments, and offer direct solidarity support to workers as they fight for their rights and demand better working conditions.
 The Clean Clothes Campaign brings together trade unions and NGOs covering a broad spectrum of perspectives and interests, such as women’s rights, consumer advocacy and poverty reduction.
 About Clean Clothes Campaign - CCC

 FabScrap is your one-stop textile reuse and recycling resource.
 The non-profit organization recycles fabric scraps from design and fashion companies in NYC and creates opportunities for reuse.
 About FabScrap